 Same as above:

-as we said, due to transaction limits, we couldn't pass the full proof in the remaining accounts, so canopy will help here. - Logs an event by calling the noop program.
+leaf_index < (1 << self.get_max_depth()).remaining_accounts.canopy as we said, due to transaction limits, we couldn't pass the full proof in the remaining accounts, so canopy will help here.merkle_tree_append_leaf as a change_log_event, we pass merkle_tree_set_leaf.Verifies if a given leaf exists in the Merkle tree.

 pub struct VerifyLeaf<'info> {